justinhou95/justinhou95.github.io/_posts/2019-02-15-Deep Neural Networks.md

 Sometimes we are interested in the ANN where all activation functions but the last one are a multidimensional version of the same real valued nonlinear function and the last one is the identity function because this model is sufficient to solve the problem.
 We call this simple ANN and call $\phi$ the basis activation function of this simple ANN.
 The following is an intuitive structure graph of the simple ANN.
 ![My helpful screenshot](/img/ANN/ANN4.png)

-# 2. Operations of ANNs
+# 3. Operations of ANNs
-## 1. Sums of DNNs with the same structure
+## 3.1.
+Sums of ANNs with the same structure
 Assume we have $M$ many simple ANN $\phi_{m}$ with the same structure i.e. same $l_{0},\cdots l_{L}$ and same basis activation function $a$.
 ![My helpful screenshot](/img/ANN/ANN5.png)
 We hope to construct a DNN $\psi$ use less degree and satisfies that